Understanding Your Attachments

 You Can Be Free If You Let Go

-a world and from a world that itself is a mesh of attachments and
+From non-attachment comes true freedom.
+But how can you arrive at the state of non-attachment?
+How can you set yourself free, in a world and from a world that itself is a mesh of attachments and relationships?

 A Few Simple Suggestions To Practice Detachment

 When you learn to respond differently or stoically to whatever that seem to evoke a response in you habitually, you break the shackles of your past and set yourself free from the illusions of your own mind.
 There is nothing wrong in having things or enjoying them.
 What is wrong is your attachment with them and your preferences that prevent you from experiencing life as it comes with unconditional trust and freedom.
 It is not an easy process.
 But by becoming aware of them, truthfully, honestly and mindfully, you are opening yourself to the possibility of life without limits.
 The following suggestions may help you in your efforts to overcome attachments.

 - Start with a few attachments and work on them.
 It may be a particular food item you like or dislike, a habit that has become part of your daily routine, or a relationship that you have trouble accepting.